-“TREATS” by Brian Freehan (MUSE 2017)
+“TREATS” by Brian Feehan (MUSE 2017)

 Margaret, Elliott wants to respond.

-Brian Freehan lives in Connecticut.
+Brian Feehan lives in Connecticut.
 He attended the Iowa Writer’s Workshop summer program.
 He’s had several short stories published, in the Foundling Review and Plots with Guns and five published plays (Heuer Publishing), one of which was a finalist for the Heideman Award at the Actor’s Theatre of Louisville.

 Express yourself, share your